 Died: 24 February 2006, Adelaide, South Australia

-Prof. Burdon-Jones was appointed Honorary Research Associate, South Australian Museum on 21 February 2000 where he continued his research in association with Prof. TH Bullock (University of California, San Diego) to revise the incomplete work of WE Ritter and KP Rao for the publication of a catalogue of world wide Hemichordata.
+Professor Burdon-Jones was appointed Honorary Research Associate at the South Australian Museum on 21 February 2000 where he continued his research in association with Professor TH Bullock (University of California, San Diego) to revise the incomplete work of WE Ritter and KP Rao for the publication of a catalogue of worldwide Hemichordata.